 25. Bernese Mountain Dog

-Highlights: Affectionate, Faithful, Loyal
+Highlights: Loving, Faithful, Loyal

 Compared to other large dog breeds, the Bernese Mountain Dog is relatively easy to keep.
 But that’s not to say they don’t have any shortcomings when it comes to easy dog care.
 The good news: a Bernese needs just 30 to 60 minutes of daily work.